otrv4/otrv4/otrv4.md

 ```
 The symmetric key (sym_key) is 57 bytes of cryptographically secure random data.
-The secret scalar 'sk' is defined as SECRET_SCALAR.
+The secret scalar 'sk' is defined as SECRET-SCALAR.

 1. Hash the 57-byte symmetric key ('sym_key') using SHAKE-256(sym_key).
 Store
    the digest in a 114-byte buffer.
 Only the lower 57 bytes (denoted 'h')